Microlocal categories over Novikov rings: Introduction

 \subsection{Acknowledgment}

 Y.~I.\ is supported by JSPS KAKENHI Grant Numbers JP21K13801 and JP22H05107.
 T.~K.\ is supported by JSPS KAKENHI Grant Numbers JP22K13912 and JP20H01794.
 Y.~I.\ thanks Tomohiro Asano for the helpful discussions.
 T.~K.\ thanks Kaoru Ono and Hiroshi Ohta for having helpful discussions on the ideas of bounding cochain in various occasions.
-T.~K.\ also thanks Vivek Shende for his helpful suggestion regarding the Liouville setup.
+T.~K.\ also thanks Vivek Shende and Wenyuan Li for their helpful suggestion regarding the Liouville setup.
+The authors also thank the anonymous referees for their helpful comments.